RedisLabs/redislabs-docs/content/rc/_index.md

 and the professionals who manage hundreds of thousands of Redis databases daily.
 Enjoy our 24/7 support via online helpdesk or phone.

-The status of the RC Essentials infrastructure is in real-time on the [Status](https://status.redislabs.com/) page.
+The status of the RC infrastructure is in real-time on the [Status](https://status.redislabs.com/) page.

 ### Encryption and authentication